SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday-part1.markdown

 Bottom line
 ---
-Organizing a great hackday takes huge effort and work before the actual event.
-Doing analytics to check if your work acutally makes sense is a great help.
-Refining your message and reshaping your content / site is sometimes necessary and can be pretty rewarding.
+Organizing a great hackday takes huge effort and work long before the actual event.
+Doing analytics to check your event's impact really makes sense and is a great help.
+Refining your message and reshaping your content based on your new insights can be pretty rewarding.

 I'm more than happy to hear your feedback and even add more points that might help future organizers.